Graduation Process

 Graduate certificates are available for collection at our service counter.

-Please present your original HKID card to the staff.
-If you have lost the HKID card or do not have one, please present the original copy of your passport.
-The name and date of birth printed thereon must be the same as your registration record at CUHK.
+Graduates should present their original HKID card to the staff.
+If they have lost the HKID card or do not have one, they should present the original copy of their passport.
+The name and date of birth printed thereon must be the same as their registration record at CUHK.

 Graduate School Office, 7/F, Yasumoto International Academic Park